sythanhho/quotes/index.md

 > - Goethe
 >"We only see what we know."
 > - John Dryden
 >"We first make our habits, then our habits make us."
+> - Alan Kay
+>"A change in perspective is worth 80 IQ points."